 - Agentic Workflow Engine — the IT tier.
 A developer-grade canvas with AI-agentic decision nodes for complex, cross-vertical processes that need explicit composition — application screening with multi-rule scoring, multi-step decisioning, long-running flows.

-Most line-of-business apps land in the Smart App tier and never need to touch the Workflow Engine canvas.
+Most line-of-business apps land in the Decision App tier and never need to touch the Workflow Engine canvas.
 When they do, the same governed data, the same tenant audit, and the same model layer underpin both — so handing off from a BA-built app to an IT-built workflow doesn't mean rebuilding on a different stack.

 The honest summary